Skip to main content

 • Level 1 Trending Forecast or similar forecasting methodology should be used in areas where there has been slow or steady growth or where there is not enough data available to perform a cumulative analysis.

-• Level 2 Cumulative Analysis or a similar forecasting methodology is preferred over the trend analysis in areas where there has been fast growth or where differing rates of growth exist and when adequate data is available.
+• Level 2 Cumulative Analysis or a similar forecasting methodology is preferred over the Level 1 Trend Forecast analysis in areas that are growing quickly, where differing rates of growth exist, and when adequate data is available.

 • For jurisdictions with a population greater than 15,000 or where a transportation demand model exists (regardless of size), a Level 3 Transportation Model or similar forecasting methodology is preferable.